blairanderson/serverlessconsultants/plugins/topics/ci-cd.md

 ---
 # NOTE: THIS FILE IS GENERATED - DO NOT ATTEMPT TO CREATE A PULL REQUEST TO UPDATE THE DATA.
 layout: topic
-topic: aws-lambda
+topic: ci-cd
-title: aws-lambda Serverless Plugins
+title: ci-cd Serverless Plugins
-description: '27 aws-lambda ServerLess Plugins'
+description: '1 ci-cd ServerLess Plugins'
-count: 27
+count: 1
 ---